-Emerging Issues The overall risk score is 2 (likelihood) $x 3$ (impact) = 6 although the risk level remains at Medium.
+Emerging Issues The overall risk score is 2 (likelihood) x 3 (impact) = 6 although the risk level remains at Medium.
 This means that it is likely to occur within a period of 2-5 years (10-24% chance).

-Changes to control measures The Service continues to explore a range of avenues to address the ongoing funding challenge. measures As part of its workforce planning arrangements, the Service is proposing to implement new service delivery staffing arrangements and staff are currently being engaged upon this matter.
+Changes to control measures The Service continues to explore a range of avenues to address the ongoing funding challenge.
+As part of its workforce planning arrangements, the Service is to implement an additional staffing model in order to sustain the service delivery model.
+Staff continue to be engaged on this matter.
 Discussions with representative bodies are ongoing.
-An entry has been made onto the assurance map to reflect that there will be no uniformed recruitment in the current financial year.
-The review of People Support Services will shortly conclude and this review will provide the gateway to ensure that People Support Services are best placed to support the Service in delivering this functionality.
+An entry has been made onto the assurance map to reflect that there will be a freeze on operational staff recruitment in the current financial year.
 In support of providing assurance of its approaches to organisational development, a number of controls on the assurance map (standing order 6) will be reviewed and updated to provide a more appropriate framework and guidance for personnel.
 This is a joint piece of work between People Support Services and Operational Training.
 Assurance updates The Risk Owner has ensured that control owners have provided assurance for the controls for this particular risk.
 This proactive approach has strengthened the control environment and level 1 assurance has been provided across the control environment.
-To date no limited assurances (red ratings) have been identified and as such no immediate interventions are required.
+To date no limited assurances (red ratings) have been identified and, as such, no immediate interventions are required.
 The Risk Owner has provided a high (green) confidence opinion as to the effectiveness of the control environment in managing this risk.